Power operations in the Kunneth spectral sequence and commutative HFp-algebras: Filtrations and Complexes

 \begin{proof} The resolution can be factored into SESs of $R_*$-modules

-We can realize this free $R_*$ resolution geometrically as a resolution by free $R$-modules $F_i$ as in \cite{BakerLazarev} and Chapter 4 section 5 of \cite{EKMM}.
+We can realize this projective $R_*$ resolution geometrically as a resolution by projective $R$-modules $F_i$ as in \cite{BakerLazarev} and Chapter 4 section 5 of \cite{EKMM}.
 Here, define $F_i$ to be the appropriate wedge of $S^n_R$'s so that $\pi_*(F_i)=\F_i$ as an $R_*$-module.
 We define $K_0$ to be the fiber of the map $F_0 \sr{\varepsilon} \lra A$.
-Since the composite